jakerella/home/content/nomad-js-a-new-way-to-learn.md

 just let us know!

 We're three meetings into NomadJS and we're growing well.
 We want to see **you** at the next meeting in January.
-We're going to have [Jafar Husain](SOCIAL LINK) from Netflix in our seesion talking about ["The End of the Loop"](LINK) and writing elegant asynchronous code.
-Then in February we have [Margaret Leibovic](SOCIAL LINK) from Mozilla talking about [how Firefox uses generators](LINK) in their own code.
+We're going to have [Jafar Husain](https://twitter.com/jhusain) from Netflix in our seesion talking about ["The End of the Loop"](http://nomadjavascript.com/2014/10/january-2015/) and writing elegant asynchronous code.
+Then in February we have [Margaret Leibovic](https://twitter.com/mleibovic) from Mozilla talking about [how Firefox uses generators](http://nomadjavascript.com/2014/12/february-2015/) in their own code.

-Lastly, I want to say thank you to Cal and Kathy Evans and [EICC](LINK) for starting NomadPHP, contacting me about [NomadJS](http://nomadjavascript.com), and for all of their wonderful support in administering NomadJS.
+Lastly, I want to say thank you to Cal and Kathy Evans ([EICC](http://www.eicc.com)) for starting NomadPHP, contacting me about [NomadJS](http://nomadjavascript.com), and for all of their wonderful support in administering NomadJS.
 (They take a lot of the load off of me for most of the back end work that needs to be done.)